slamora/brackets-wiki/Research:-Extension-Management.md

 * [Server API to support user workflows](https://github.com/adobe/brackets/wiki/Extension-Repository-Server-API)
 * [Package Format](https://github.com/adobe/brackets/wiki/Extension-Package-Format)

-# Open Questions #

-* How do parts of an extension run within Node?
-(Do we defer this until the Extension API research?)
-* Management of uploaded extensions (pulling an extension, for example).
-Just contact Brackets team for now?
-* How do we reconcile the module format difference between node/npm and Brackets?
-* Added a couple of new things: Brackets Updates with incompatible extensions, and the ability for old Brackets to get old extensions

 # Candidate Stories #

 These are in descending order of likely priority.